wildfly-swarm/process-monitor/README.md

 /Users/hbraun/dev/prj/wfs/wildfly-swarm-examples/jaxrs/jaxrs-war/target/example-jaxrs-war-swarm.jar,example-jaxrs-war-swarm.jar,10,4850.0,5886.0,5777.75
 ```

-If vou put that into a spread however, it should be straightforward to compare performance baselines of
+If you put that into a spread sheet it should be straightforward to compare performance baselines of
 the different WildFly Swarm releases:

 <img src="https://raw.githubusercontent.com/heiko-braun/proc-mon/master/assets/graph.png"/>